MinecraftServerControl/mscs/README.md

     sudo make install

-It can also be accomplished manually with the following commands:
+You can manually add the `minecraft` user and install the script with the following commands:

     sudo adduser --system --group --home /opt/mscs --quiet minecraft sudo install -m 0755 mscs /usr/bin/mscs

+To manually link the script to your server's startup and shutdown sequences when using systemd (ie. Ubuntu 15.04+):

     sudo install -m 0644 mscs.service /lib/systemd/system/mscs.service
+    sudo systemctl -f enable mscs.service

+To manually link the script to a server using a SysV-style init system (or something compatible like Upstart in Ubuntu 14.10):

+    sudo ln -s /usr/bin/mscs /etc/init.d/mscs
+    sudo update-rc.d mscs defaults

+To manually add Bash Completion support:

     sudo install -m 0644 mscs.completion /etc/bash_completion.d/mscs
-    sudo systemctl -f enable mscs.service

 The Minecraft server software will be automatically downloaded to the following location on the first run: